ENG1506 – American History and Society: An Introduction

 - 10 credits overlap with NORAM1520 – Introduction to American Studies (discontinued)

-As a full-time student you are expected to spend at least 12 hours a week studying for this course.
+As a student in the course, you are expected to spend at least 12 hours a week studying for this course.

-In the weeks with group teaching, two of those hours will be spent in groups with your teacher, two hours are spent attending lectures, and eight hours are free for your own studies.
-In non-group weeks, two hours are spent attending lectures, while the remaining 11 hours are free for your own studies.
-These hours should be spent reading, making notes on, and reflecting on the syllabus texts; exploring secondary texts, and preparing to contribute your own viewpoints and ideas to class discussions at the tutorial groups.
+In seminar weeks, 2 of those hours are spent in seminars with your seminar leader, 2 hours are spent attending lectures, and 8 hours are free for your own studies.
+In non-seminar weeks, 2 hours are spent attending lectures, and 10 hours are free for your own studies.
+You should be spending these hours reading, making notes on and reflecting on the course reading, exploring other related texts, completing the assignments given by your seminar leader, and preparing to contribute your own viewpoints and ideas in seminar discussions.
 You may also want to spend some of this time working on your essay writing skills and discussing the course material with other students.

 The University's Academic Writing Center is a resource you may want to consider.

-You are expected to come prepared to each group session.
-This means that you have completed the assigned reading, and worked on the exercises posted on Fronter by the teacher ahead of the tutorial itself.
+You are expected to come prepared to each seminar.
+This means that you will have completed the assigned reading and any other assignments given by your seminar leader and are ready to discuss these.

 Use of sources and citation